gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 like an irving thrusting its beak into a pine tree to snatch a grub.

 "Over there," he mouthed to Erileine, pointing to the other side of the alley.
-Erileine tiptoed across.
+Erileine scurried across.

 From where she huddled against the wall, the alley's mouth was a window onto hell.
 The blast had blown a hole twenty strides across in